denizbeyazgul/vista-pipeline-1/README.md

 ## Overview

 **VISTA Pipeline 1** is a machine learning pipeline developed for cyber threat detection in Industrial IoT (IIoT) environments.
-This pipeline focuses on **multi-dataset integration and attack type prediction** using advanced data fusion and classification techniques.
+This pipeline focuses on **multi-dataset integration and attack type prediction** using advanced data fusion and multi-classification techniques.

 > ⚠️ **Note:** The code for the data fusion component (Autoencoder and Manifold Alignment) is **not included in this repository** as it is part of a private implementation.